Reham-Omar/Reading-Notes-401/Engineering Topics.md

 6. **Optimize the real code.**
 - This is a good place to make sure all your variables are named with long meaningful names.

+## Act like you make $1000/hr

+Pretend Your Time is Worth $1,000/Hour and You’ll Become 100x More Productive.
+**How you value your time is how you value your life**

+**What you think is what you become**.

+- If you think your time is worth a few bucks an hour, that you’ll begin to act like it.
+You’ll find yourself saying “yes” to meaningless, pointless obligations.

+But if, in your heart, you know your time is valuable… People will recognize that.
+People will respect that.
+People will treat you differently.

+- “The difference between successful people and really successful people is that really successful people say no to almost everything.” -Warren Buffet
+You probably need to say “no” more.

+- Living in frenzy is a sign we’ve squandered too much

+## How to think like a programmer

+“Everyone in this country should learn to program a computer, because it teaches you to think.”

+ ### what should you do when you encounter a new problem?

+ - Here are the steps:

+1. Understand
+2. Plan
+3. Divide
+4. Stuck?
+5. Practice